b3nn0/EpexPredictor/README.md

 At some point, I might create a HA addon to run everything locally.
 For now, you have to either use my server, or run it yourself.

 Note: Home Assistant only supports a limited amount of data in state attributes.
-Therefore, this graph will be limited to 72 hours.
+Therefore, we use the "short format" output, and limit the time to 120 hours.
 If you need more, you will have to be more creative.
 Personally, I provide the data as a HA "service" (now "action") using pyscript, and then call this service to work with the data.